Look before you leap

 Check that you are clear what is ahead of you before making a decision that you cannot go back on.

 The intuitive notion that this phrase derives from the undeniable wisdom of checking a fence before jumping over it on horseback appears to be misguided.
-Such behaviour is and was common enough amongst riders to have been given a name, i.e. 'craning'.
+Such behaviour is and was common enough amongst riders to have been given a name, that is, 'craning'.
 Nevertheless, the proverb as first recorded refers specifically to the rashness of leap unpreparedly into marriage.
-This proverb is first recorded in John Heywood's A dialogue conteinyng the nomber in effect of all the prouerbes in the Englishe tongue, 1546:
+This proverb is first recorded in John Heywood's A Dialogue conteinyng the nomber in effect of all the Prouerbes in the Englishe tongue, 1546:

 And though they seeme wives for you never so fit,

 Yet let not harmfull haste so far out run your wit:

 But that ye harke to heare all the whole summe

 That may please or displease you in time to cumme.